abhidya/nano-dlna/tasks/active_context.md

 - When attempting to use the Chrome renderer to play videos, the system tries to play them on DLNA devices instead
 - Error in playback monitoring: "'NoneType' object has no attribute 'is_alive'" in the DLNA device implementation

+A comprehensive implementation plan has been created to address these issues and implement new features.
+See [tasks/nano_dlna_implementation_plan.md](tasks/nano_dlna_implementation_plan.md) for details.

 ## Functionality
 - Device discovery is working - devices are shown in the API
 - Video listing is working